Deploying models

 mb.deploy(example_doubler)

-The Python type hints will be used to set the input and output types of your warehouse's SQL functions that call this model.
+The Python type hints can be used for input validation will set the input and output types of your warehouse's SQL functions that call this model.

 If you don't typically work in a notebook environment, you can deploy models with git.